Villa Paradiso

 Encyclia hamiltonii

-For instance, this Cuban endemic Encyclia howardii was blooming in a steep rocky area, covered by extremely leafy vegetation by river Duaba.
+The Encyclia howardii is considered an endangered species.
+We found this one blooming in a steep rocky area, covered by extremely leafy vegetation by river Duaba.

 Encyclia howardii